PayPal Checkout with Payment Buttons in PHP

 }

-Add CSS styles for HTML content and payment buttons.
+Add CSS styles for entire user interface including the payment buttons.

 style.css